Finding elusive mines on the Crooked River, Grant, Black Snake Creek,

 Wild Dogs.
 The included clipping in my note shows the chance of a dog attack has now moved from possible to real, and is something any walker in remote country must plan against.
 Readers with personal stories may like to provide material to add to this note.

-Right is a dog snapped from the "cruiser" alongside the Dargo road at Castleburn.
+Lower.
+A dog snapped from the "cruiser" alongside the Dargo road at Castleburn.
 Those descriptive words in Banjo Patterson's famous "Bush Christening" come to mind- "plump, healthy and stoutly conditioned."

 Rubbly (Hopeful).
 An easy walk off Union Spur track.
 A virtually unknown mine